singer, songwriter

 Emily’s passion for music comes naturally.
 As the granddaughter of the late country artist from the 60s, Alma Ray (who shared the stage with household names such as Charley Pride, Dolly Parton, and Conway Twitty), she seeks to get back to her heritage with her next record.

-To help bring Emily’s vision to life, she’s bringing in long time Muscle Shoals session players: former swamper, Spooner Oldham and David Hood; long time friend, Lester Estelle, who most notably plays drums for Kelly Clarkson; as well as Julius Blue and Vince Ilagan.
+To help bring Emily’s vision to life, she’s bringing in long time Muscle Shoals session players: former swamper, Spooner Oldham and David Hood; long time friend, Lester Estelle, who most notably plays drums for Kelly Clarkson; as well as Julius Blue on keys and Vince Ilagan on bass.

 We recorded five songs live, unrehearsed and in the moment.
 As an artist that can be intimidating but I was fortunate to be working with an amazing band in the Studio.
 Their professionalism allowed for a safe, creative environment, making it just as special as it was fun.
 When I look back with the knowledge that I was in a room of musicians who have played with: Etta James, Aretha Franklin, Kelly Clarkson and hundreds of other legends, I'm certain this monumental moment of my career is one I will never forget”.